 HSTS

-The HTTP Strict-Transport-Security response header (often abbreviated as HSTS) is a standard feature used to instruct clients that a site should only be accessed using HTTPS, and any attempt to access it using HTTP should be converted automatically to HTTPS.
+The HTTP Strict-Transport-Security (HSTS) response header is a standard feature that instructs clients to access a site exclusively using HTTPS.
+Any attempt to access the site via HTTP is automatically redirected to HTTPS.

-BlackSheep offers a middleware to configure the HTTP Strict-Transport-Security response header globally.
-This page explains how to use the built-in middleware to enforce HSTS on a web application.
+BlackSheep provides middleware to globally configure the HTTP Strict-Transport-Security (HSTS) response header.
+This page explains how to use the built-in middleware to enforce HSTS in a web application.

 Enabling HSTS¶